logzio/logz-docs/_source/logzio_collections/_log-sources/dotnet.md

     }
 ```

-In the Controller add Data Member and Constructor as below.
+In the Controller, add Data Member and Constructor, as in the code below.

 ```C#
     private readonly ILoggerFactory _loggerFactory;